RedHatProductSecurity/security-data-guidelines/docs/vex-beta-details.md

 ```

 #### Product Naming

 Previously, legacy VEX files used different naming schemas based on the fix status of the product.
-The new alpha VEX files has standardized on a naming schema to improve consistency of a product's representation throughout the entire lifecycle of a VEX file.
+The new beta VEX files has standardized on a naming schema to improve consistency of a product's representation throughout the entire lifecycle of a VEX file.

 By comparing the Openshift 4.18 in legacy VEX files for [CVE-2025-12801](https://security.access.redhat.com/data/csaf/v2/vex/2025/cve-2025-12801.json) and [CVE-2025-6176](https://security.access.redhat.com/data/csaf/v2/vex/2025/cve-2025-6176.json), you can see that the `product_id` changes format from "red_hat_openshift_container_platform_4" in an unfixed state to "9Base-RHOSE-4.18" in a fixed state.